-8 tips and tricks for a stress-free interval during a West End show
+How to ensure a stress-free interval at the theatre during a West End show

 Appreciate what’s just happened on stage

 As the curtain falls on what will have been a dramatic first half, spend a moment reflecting on the performance you have seen so far.
 Leaving the auditorium before showing your appreciation through clapping could be considered rude to theatre patrons around you.
 Take the opportunity to savour the palpable energy that’s in the air and remain in the auditorium for a few moments.
 Save the talking for once the house lights have risen and the curtain has fully closed too, as talking mid-performance can be highly irritating for others around you wanting to watch the show.

 While leaving the auditorium during the break, be mindful of others who may be walking past you in case of an emergency.
 Whether you want to head to a refreshments stand, the restroom or plan on going outside for a few minutes, decide where you are heading rather than dawdling in the aisles.
 It’s also good practice to keep your arms by your side rather than out, as you don’t want to accidentally elbow someone!

 If you’ve been sitting in an auditorium on a warm summer’s evening or a cold winter’s night, you may feel hot.
 Although it’s been proven that attending live theatre can be as beneficial as 30 minutes of cardio, take the interval as a chance to get some fresh air for a few minutes.
 From watching the world go by in the interval of a matinee performance to seeing the sunset during an evening show, there’s nothing better than having a breather mid-show to collect your thoughts.